MUCollective/multiverse/README.md

       )
     ```

+The code within the second `mutate` function call is written in the
+`multiverse` DSL and cannot be executed directly in R. For now, ignore
+what the `branch` function does as we will discuss about this in more
+detail in the next section

 We provide the ability to declare multiverse code block as an *Addin* in
 RStudio.
 Users can click on *Addins* toolbar menu in RStudio (see the
 image below).
 This would create a multiverse code block at the location